2021 Legislative Wins

 We support removing legal, administrative, regulatory, and economic barriers to accessing quality housing.

-- Language Correction to Real Estate Conveyance Tax: At present, affordable housing developments are subjected to taxation on transactions that do not constitute real estate transfers.
-The language correction would improve the effectiveness of our previous and current investments, as well as the financial stability of housing developments with limited rental income.
+Language Correction to Real Estate Conveyance Tax: The FY22 Budget includes a language correction to the real estate conveyance tax that ends double taxation on affordable housing developments.
+This fix improves the effectiveness of our previous and current investments, as well as the financial stability of housing developments with limited rental income.